Lyre Leaf Sage Herb Uses and Medicinal Properties

 Salvia Lyrata is a medicinal and edible herb.
 As alternative medicine, it is carminative, diaphoretic, laxative, and salve.
-Lyre-leaved sage has some of the same medicinal properties of the other sages but is very week.
+Lyre-leaved sage has some of the same medicinal properties of the other sages but is very weak.
 It is used mainly as a gargle in the treatment of sore throat and mouth infections.
 Medicinal salve made from root is applied to sores.
 Warm infusion of herb is taken as a laxative or for colds, coughs and nervous debility.
-This sage is not very strong tasting, and has a rather pleasent minty flavor, fresh young leaves are edible in salads, or cooked as pot herb.
+This sage is not very strong tasting, and has a rather pleasant minty flavor, fresh young leaves are edible in salads, or cooked as pot herb.

 Lyre Leaf Sage Habitat